enonic/lib-geoip/README.md

     // Get the location data as JSON. var locationData = libs.geoip.getLocationData(ip, contentKey, fileName);

+    // Get the name of the city from the locationData object.
+The second parameter is optional and
+    // defaults to 'en'.
+English will be used if the name does not exist in the requested language. var cityName = libs.geoip.cityName(locationData, languageCode); // San Francisco

     // Get the English name of the city from the locationData object. var cityName = libs.geoip.cityName(locationData);

-    // Get the Russian name of the city from the locationData object.
-    // If the Russion name does not exist, the English name will be returned. var cityName = libs.geoip.cityName(locationData, 'ru');

     // Get the name of the country from the locationData object.
-    // A language code can be added as a second parameter and will fallback to English var countryName = libs.geoip.countryName(locationData);
+The second parameter is optional and
+    // defaults to 'en'.
+English will be used if the name does not exist in the requested language. var countryName = libs.geoip.countryName(locationData, languageCode);

     // Get the country ISO code from the locationData object. var countryISO = libs.geoip.countryISO(locationData);

-    // Get the latitude and longitude from the locaationData object. var latLong = libs.geoip.cityGeoPoint(locationData);
+    // Get the latitude and longitude from the locaationData object. var latLong = libs.geoip.geoPoint(locationData);
 ```

 ## Compatibility